TsIrDrPrakas/AnalogReadSerial/README.md

 # AnalogReadSerial
-This is guide to test Serial data reading using Aurdino Uno via Wokwi
+This is guide to test Serial data reading using Arduino Uno via Wokwi

 >> Refer the wiring diagram in attachment;
 >> Copy the following code;